 - Depth*: 5 1/4" (At Drain)

-- *Depth can be adjusted when we make the molds upon request.
-Some additional time and cost may incur.
+- *Depth may be possible to adjust when we make the molds upon request.
+Some additional time and cost will incur.

 - Sides of Molds have at least a 5° slope to ensure Mold removal from concrete.

 - Small style drain for bathroom lavatory size drains.
 Each rubber Sink Mold comes with a reusable Rubber Drain Knockouts (1.5" size) to be used for the drain hole (simply silicone the rubber plug onto the drain area of the mold).

 - Create a seamless integral concrete sink and counter top, or form around to create a vessel sink.

 - All our molds have Lifetime Guarantee against defect.
 This Guarantee does not cover misuse of the Molds (Dropping the Mold, Prying the Mold out using a screwdriver, Driving onto it with a truck tire... etc.).

 - Expressions LTD will not be held liable for any damage, misuse, or collateral damages resulting from use of any of our products.
 If there is a flaw or defect with a product, we will fix or replace the product.

 - Watch videos of Mold Setup, Casting, and De-Molding/Removal on our YouTube Video Page.

 - A basic Sink Mold Instruction sheet is available here.

 - Rubber molds may have a little oil on them when you receive them, from our manufacturing process.
 Clean off any oil with a mild cleaner and paper towels.
 Once clean, apply Mold Release Wax.
 Lots of coats of wax will help get mold out easier!
 You may want to lightly sand the mold by hand with 200 or 400 grit sandpaper, to give it a little more surface to 'hold' the wax: To wax the mold, apply 5 coats of Mold Release Wax to the mold, lightly buffing between coats once it hazes.